xenify-io/litepaper/README.md

 <br>

-- Xenify is launching a 60-day Genesis airdrop on each chain it deploys onto.
-During this period, 1,500,000 XNF will be shared among participants.
-The distribution is simple: every day, 25,000 XNF tokens will be allocated, with individual shares determined by each participant's daily contributions via swap fees.
+- Xenify is initiating a 60-day Genesis airdrop across each chain it operates on.
+Throughout this phase, 1,500,000 XNF will be distributed to participants.
+Daily, 25,000 XNF tokens are apportioned based on each participant's contribution through swap fees.

-- It's worth noting that this airdrop is inclusive of all EVM-compatible chains.
-As long as a transaction either originates from or is executed within an EVM chain and includes an attached swap fee, it's eligible for the airdrop.
+- The airdrop extends to all EVM-compatible chains, ensuring broad inclusivity.
+Transactions eligible for the airdrop include those originating from or completed on an EVM chain, provided they carry a swap fee.

-- Upon the airdrop's conclusion, the allocated XNF tokens won't be immediately accessible.
-Instead, they'll be initially distributed as locked tokens.
-However, these won't remain locked indefinitely.
-Over the span of 730 days, they'll progressively unlock.
-To put this in perspective: if you've claimed 7,300 locked XNF tokens, expect about 10 XNF tokens to become available in your wallet daily.
+- After the airdrop ends, recipients will not have immediate access to the XNF tokens, which will be initially locked.
+These tokens will unlock gradually over 730 days.
+For example, if you receive 7,300 locked XNF tokens from the airdrop, you can anticipate an unlocking of approximately 10 XNF tokens daily into your wallet.

 <br>